stanford-robotics-center/src_mocap/README.md

 Note that the above only works if the device is registered with Stanford.

-### Obtaining Wifi MAC address
+### Obtaining Wifi / Ethernet MAC address
 Definition of MAC address:
 ```
 A MAC address is a unique 12-digit hexadecimal number that identifies a network interface controller (NIC) for communication on a computer network.
 It's typically represented in the format XX:XX:XX:XX:XX:XX or XX-XX-XX-XX-XX-XX, where XX represents a two-digit hexadecimal number.
 For example, a MAC address might look like 00:1A:2B:3C:4D:5E or 00-1A-2B-3C-4D-5E
 ```
 To obtain your wifi MAC address, one can go into Network settings and go into Details to find their wifi MAC address.
 For example, for Apple devices, click ```Settings```, click ```Details``` and there should be an associated MAC address.
 Please make sure to turn off ```Rotating``` on Private Wifi address since assigning a static IP requires a static MAC address.
+The MAC address should be the same regardless of the network one is connected to.

 One can also find their wifi MAC address by running ```ifconfig``` in a terminal and knowing which network interface matches wifi.
+Typically, wifi MAC addresses are interface: ```wlan0, wlp2s0, wlo1, ...``` though the interface can change depending on the device.
+Unfortunately,

+One can similarly obtain a Ethernet MAC address with the above methods if you would like a direct ethernet connection to the SRC network.
+Typically, with running ```ifconfig``` to checking interfaces, ethernet is ```eth0, en0, enp45s0, ...``` though sometimes it is confusing since ethernet interfaces can be used for wifi (ex: ```en0``` is wifi for my MacBook Air)

 ### Setting up a Sample Client or Python Client with NatNetSDK
 To stream data to a sample client, download the NatNet 4.3 SDK from Optitrack: [Link to Ubuntu / Fedora / Windows](https://optitrack.com/support/downloads/developer-tools.html)